wp-plugins/thumbs-rating/readme.txt

 *   No output printed by default, check the Installation tab.
 *   Easy to customize the output using CSS.

+= Roadmap =

+*   Create shortcode (to use in Widgets, posts, pages...) to show the Top most positive voted posts.
+*   Add Admin columns to see votes from the post/page list.
+Also, be able to sort posts by votes.

 = Languages =

 *	English